Voices of the Forest, the series that promotes wildlife observation and the stories of those who work to preserve it

 - Birding in Moyobamba

-The presentation event and projection of the digital series will take place on Tuesday, July 20 at 4 pm and 5 pm respectively, on Facebook Live of Ikam Expeditions, Bosque de Protección Alto Mayo and Conservation International.
+The presentation event and projection of the digital series was on Tuesday, July 20 at 4 pm and 5 pm respectively, on Facebook Live of Ikam Expeditions, Bosque de Protección Alto Mayo and Conservation International.

 In this first season, the focus of attraction is on the wild species of Alto Mayo, in the department of San Martin; and nearby natural areas such as Abra Patricia and Huembo, in the department of Amazonas.
 During the series, viewers will observe species such as the Marvelous Spatuletail, Wire-crested Thorntail, Rufous-crested Coquette, Long-whiskered Owlet, Ochre-fronted Antpitta, Rufous-breasted Wood-Quail, Painted Manakin and San Martin Titi Monkey and the Red Howler Monkey.